Andrewimanche/Andrewimanche/README.md

 please help me out of it
-how can I know if i am doing the right thing. what is the difference between training and learning.
+how can I know if i am doing the right thing. what is the difference between training and learning. please teach me how to use the right word.